solopercutia/solopercutia/README.md

 — Tzanca The Hurricane

 ## Why am I here?
 **I am here because I want to learn how to code.
-I have zero experience regarding coding, I'm not studying it in any of my classes because I am preparing in order to become a diplomat.
+I have zero experience regarding coding, I'm not studying it in any of my classes because I am preparing to become a diplomat.
 I want to learn how to make cool web apps and small games with my friends.**
 ## My goals for the year
-**Before the end of this year I want to learn the basics of HTML, CSS and Javascript, build my own website from scartch, and a small game with my friends.**
+**Before the end of this year I want to learn the basics of HTML, CSS, and Javascript, build my website from scratch, and a small game with my friends.**